College Admissions Tour: A digital recreation

 Another Fun Fact: Biology is the most popular major here at Oberlin!

 Oberlin is also very close to medical facilities.
-Just steps off of campus, there is Mercy Health, as well as many University Hospitals and Cleveland Clinics accessible to students when needed.
-Oberlin also has its own Student Health Centre, where students can see a doctor for free.
+Just steps off campus, there is Mercy Health, as well as many University Hospitals and Cleveland Clinics accessible to students when needed.
+Oberlin also has its own Student Health Center, where students can see a doctor for free.
 There are also 8 or so counsellors that students can make appointments with if need be.
 Sometimes there is a little bit of a wait, but the counsellors are available, and if you are in a time of crisis, they will make a space for you.

 Oberlin also has a medical amnesty policy, which means that students who make the decision to drink and drink too much can get help without the fear of legal action being taken.
 If a student calls campus safety stating they need help, or a friend calls for them, no action will be taken against them, and campus safety will make sure they get the help they need.